NASA administrator supports Trump ‘space force’ proposal

-NEW ORLEANS (AP) — NASA Administrator Jim Bridenstine is expressing full support for President Donald Trump’s proposed military “space force,” but says it will have a role separate from NASA.
+NEW ORLEANS (AP) — NASA Administrator Jim Bridenstine expressed full support Monday for President Donald Trump’s proposed military “Space Force” but added that it will have a role separate from NASA.

-Bridenstine said Monday in New Orleans that NASA’s role involves science, space exploration and technology development.
-He said the agency should remain independent from national security and defense issues.
+Bridenstine said in New Orleans that NASA’s responsibilities involve science, space exploration and technology development.
+As for defense and national security, he told reporters in New Orleans: “We want to be an agency that maintains its independence from those capabilities.”

-Bridenstine was touring the Michoud (mih-SHEWD) Assembly Center, where workers are putting together major parts of the systems that are planned to return U.S. astronauts to the moon and, eventually, take them to Mars.
-That includes the 322-foot-tall (98-meter-tall) rocket known as the Space Launch System, and the spacecraft called Orion.
+Bridenstine was touring the Michoud Assembly Center, where workers are putting together major parts of systems that are planned to return Americans to the moon and, eventually, take them to Mars.
+In a towering building, Boeing workers are building parts of the 322-foot (98-meter) rocket known as the Space Launch System.
+Lockheed Martin workers are building the spacecraft called Orion.

-Bridenstine is a former Republican congressman.
-He was nominated by Trump to head NASA last year and was confirmed by the Senate in April.
+Bridenstine, a former Republican congressman, was nominated by Trump to head NASA last year and confirmed by the Senate in April.

 Most Read Nation & World Stories